-By their nature, fully online courses do not meet face-to-face.
-However, regular student engagement and attendance is required.
-Engagement and attendance in fully online courses are measured by the completion of learning activities such as assignments, discussions, quizzes, or other online activities.
 Students enrolled in fully online courses are expected to log in to Canvas on the first day of the semester and complete initial learning activities in the first week of the session.
-Students may be dropped from the course if initial learning activities are not completed in the first week of the session and may forfeit their place in the class at the discretion of the Instructor of Record.

-Throughout the session, online students regularly fulfill attendance requirements by logging in to classes for which they are registered and completing assignments.
+Students may be dropped from the course if initial learning activities are not completed in the first week of the course and may forfeit their place in the class at the discretion of the Instructor of Record.
+Throughout the course, online students regularly fulfill attendance requirements outlined in the syllabi by logging in to classes for which they are registered and completing assignments.
 Students are required to read and adhere to the attendance policy described in the syllabus of each online class for which they are enrolled.